Medication for neuralgia

 Some examples of medication for neuralgia include:

-- Muscle relaxants – relaxants may take pressure off of the compressed nerve and allow the body time to heal on its own.
+- Muscle relaxants — Relaxants may take pressure off the compressed nerve and allow the body time to heal on its own.
 Relaxants are particularly effective when minor injury is to blame for the neuralgia.

-Medication for neuralgia can be an excellent complement to a treatment program, but it is extremely important to fully understand the risks for potential side effects, drug interactions, and relative effectiveness of each medication before beginning use.
-Speak with your doctor to learn more.
+Medication for neuralgia can be an excellent complement to a treatment program, but it is extremely important to fully understand the risks for potential side effects, drug interactions and relative effectiveness of each medication before beginning use.
+Speak with your physician to learn more.